HenriquesLab/Code-of-Conduct/README.md

 - **Verbal**: As much as possible, oral communications including talks and poster presentations should be trained with colleagues and supervisors before the event.
 - **After working hours**: While communication may be initiated after working hours, lab members should not expect a response before the next working day.

+## Taking Responsibility and Professional Conduct

+- **Personal Accountability**: Lab members must take full responsibility for their actions, decisions, and their consequences, especially when acting independently without prior consultation with the lab director.
+This includes both scientific work and professional conduct.
+- **Laboratory Representation**: The laboratory's name, reputation, and resources must be used responsibly and ethically.
+Members are prohibited from using the lab's identity for personal gain, promoting personal projects without authorization, misrepresenting the lab's work or stance on scientific matters, and using laboratory resources for unauthorized activities.
+- **Scientific Attribution**: Professional attribution and affiliation must be handled with integrity.
+Laboratory affiliation in publications requires explicit approval from the lab director.
+Presentations and public communications must accurately reflect the lab's involvement.
+External collaborations should be transparent and approved beforehand.
+- **Professional Development**: Members should take initiative in their professional growth while maintaining laboratory standards.
+They should seek guidance when uncertain about decisions that may impact the lab, document and communicate significant decisions affecting research, and maintain professional boundaries between personal and laboratory work.

 ## Publishing scientific research (papers, preprints, posters, etc.)

 - **Authorship**: Author roles and expectations are discussed early on in the project and ultimately decided by the laboratory director in consultation with other authors.
 This is often an ongoing conversation throughout the project, as roles and contributions may change over time.